Nu-SCPTheme/Black-Highlighter/README.md

 A WiP new theme for the SCP Wiki utilizing more current CSS styling standards.

-See a preview of it here: http://scp-wiki.net/scp-4444
+See a preview overwriting old SCP theme here: http://scp-wiki.net/scp-4444 See a preview without the old SCP theme here: http://scptestwiki.wikidot.com/component:theme